impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

 When we run the `--version` command, we expect it to finish successfully and for the output to match the same pattern as the last test, i.e. the format `?.?.?` (NOT the `v1.0` that we tagged our git repo with).

-If we look up [the git history of this test](https://github.com/rbenv/rbenv/commit/dcca61c0bc9747a8886bf7a1d790d902c2426ed0){:target="_blank" rel="noopener"}, we see it was introduced to avoid pulling the viersion number directly from the git repo if the RBENV installation came from an installation source such as Homebrew (i.e., if it wasn't installed by pulling down the Github repo).
+If we look up [the git history of this test](https://github.com/rbenv/rbenv/commit/dcca61c0bc9747a8886bf7a1d790d902c2426ed0){:target="_blank" rel="noopener" }, we see it was introduced to avoid pulling the viersion number directly from the git repo if the RBENV installation came from an installation source such as Homebrew (i.e., if it wasn't installed by pulling down the Github repo).

 ### Reading the version number from the git repo